sandeep-car/perfmon/README.md

 FUTURE DEVELOPMENT/IDEAS:
 1. Modify code to take certain actions when CPU and/or memory usage goes over a certain limit.
 E.G. Clone a VM and add its IP to a load balancer.
 Or send an alert to someone.
+2. Instead of a single VM, read a CSV file and output utilization metrics for all VMs in that CSV file.